weareblahs/WSAUtilities/README.md

 # WSAUtilities
 Tools for Windows Subsystem for Android™ that only uses batch scripts and command line-based softwares.
-Was WSAtools once.
+Was WSAtools once, but not the APK installer on Windows Store.

+GUI launcher coming very soon.

 # For users using dev builds of Windows 11
 The dev build batch is now on WSAUtilities releases starting 0.0.9.